rust-lang/rust-bindgen/README.md

 ## MSRV

-The minimum supported Rust version is **1.60.0**.
+The `bindgen` minimum supported Rust version is **1.60.0**.

+The `bindgen-cli` minimum supported Rust version is **1.64.0**.

 No MSRV bump policy has been established yet, so MSRV may increase in any release.

-The MSRV is the minimum Rust version that can be used to *compile* `bindgen`.
-However, `bindgen` can generate bindings that are compatible with Rust versions below the current MSRV.
+The MSRV is the minimum Rust version that can be used to *compile* each crate.
+However, `bindgen` and `bindgen-cli` can generate bindings that are compatible with Rust versions below the current MSRV.

+Most of the time, the `bindgen-cli` crate will have a more recent MSRV than `bindgen` as crates such as `clap` require it.

 ## API Reference